Enter your zip to see mobile providers in your area.

 T-Mobile’s 5G network delivers average download speeds of 58.1 Mbps.1 That’s noticeably faster than the average speeds of its rivals.

 Needless to say, T-Mobile is not hitting the mind-bending 5G speeds originally promised by experts and media observers.
-Millimeter-wave 5G—the fastest type of 5G you can get—is known to hit upwards of 1,000 Mbps speeds, albeit only in relatively contained and densely populated areas.
-Mid-band 5G is expected to hit speeds of around 300–500 Mbps.
+Millimeter-wave 5G—the fastest type of 5G you can get—is known to hit upwards of 1,000 Mbps speeds, albeit only in relatively contained and densely populated areas (think: sports stadiums, concert halls, and public parks).
+Mid-band 5G hits speeds of around 300–500 Mbps.

-Still, 50 Mbps is way fast for cell data—and faster speeds are yet to come.
+Still, 87.5 Mbps is way fast for cell data—and this is just the beginning.

 How fast is your phone data?